statechannels/statechannels/packages/nitro-protocol/docs/channel-client-api/channel-client.channelclient.provider.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+E.g. instance of the @<!-- -->statechannels/channel-provider class, suitably configured

 <b>Signature:</b>

 ```typescript